Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that this concert was part of a tour with the violinist, Teresina Tua.
+Notes: Satina indicated that this concert was part of a tour with the violinist, Teresina Tua.
+Val'kova (vol. 1, p.
+174) cites an announcement in Minskiy Listok on November 10, which indicates the name of the venue [Zal Obshchestvennikh Sobraniy].
+She also cites a review in the same publication on November 17, which highlighted Rachmaninoff's performance.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.